charest/contra/README.md

 Why Should I Use Contra?
 ------------------------

-Because you are sick of writing and re-writing your code to take advantage of the ever-changing HPC architechtures.
+Because you are sick of writing and re-writing your code to take advantage of the ever-changing HPC landscape.
 Write your complicated scientific code once, and harness the power of different parallel paradyms with the flip of a switch!

 Do I Really Have to Learn a New Language?
 -----------------------------------------